KenHuffman/hctutorial/README.md

 - Re-read the original, computing an MD5 checksum, and appending the packed content.

 The FileUnpacker will:
+- Read the signifier of the Unpacker that should be used
 - Read the Huffman tree back in from the file just written.
 - Read the content from the remainder of the packed file and unpacking it.
 - Computes an MD5 checksum of the contents that were unpacked.